AjoyNambiar/AjoyNambiar.github.io/_posts/2022-01-09-Record Linkage Strategy.md

 1. Supervised – The use training data to learn classification for e.g. logistic regression
 2. Unsupervised – These algorithms do not need training data e.g. K-means clustering

-I found Python Record Linkage Toolkit has several additional capabilities:
+I found Python Record Linkage Toolkit has capabilities like:

 - Ability to define the types of matches for each column based on the column data types
 - Use “blocks” to limit the pool of potential matches